What is strengths-based coaching, and why should we all be using it?

 It seems obvious; why focus on the things we’re not that great at when we could focus on our strengths?
 Strengths-based coaching allows you to pinpoint these all-important assets and utilise them to their potential.
 Moving the spotlight from the negative areas to the positive is highly beneficial in the long run.
 Chances are, you gain more enjoyment from the skills in which you are competent, and this is a huge drive for improvement in the future.

 Three times more likely to report a high quality of life

 Six times more likely to be more engaged at work

-The role of the coach is to help individuals discover their natural talents.
-Unearthing the areas where these strengths lie is not always initially obvious to the coachee, but this is all part of the process.
-The encouragement from a coach to determine and explore these talents, and their implementation in future events, is an empowering process.
-The coach isn’t there to provide answers but rather to equip the coachee with the tools to find the answers for themselves.
+The role of the coach is to help individuals discover natural talents.
+Unearthing the areas where these strengths lie is not always initially obvious to the participant, but this is all part of the process.
+The encouragement from a coach to determine and explore these talents - and their implementation in future events - is an empowering process.
+The coach isn’t there to provide answers but rather to equip the participant with the tools to find the answers for themselves.

 Creating a coaching culture, particularly in an educational setting, is an excellent way to open up discussions.
 An environment in which staff can communicate candidly and effectively encourages free-flowing and active conversations.
 This improvement in communication supports the development of staff, resulting in a strong workforce that is willing and eager to progress and excel.

 The Educational Coach is here to HELP you reap the rewards from all things coaching: from 1:1 coaching sessions to the implementation of a coaching structure within your workplace.
 Contact us for more information.